mozilla/addons-frontend/docs/testing.md

 When you need a `errorHandler` or a `errorHandlerId`, use the `createStubErrorHandler()` helper from `tests/unit/helpers`.

 When asserting for exceptions/errors, do not use ES6 shorthand functions/implicit return functions.
-It explicits what is expected to throw an error:
+Instead, you should make visible the method/function that should thrown an exception:

 ```js
 expect(() => {